MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -ManagedFolderAssistantSchedule
-!!!
-Exchange Server 2010

-The ManagedFolderAssistantSchedule parameter specifies the intervals each week during which the Managed Folder Assistant applies messaging records management (MRM) settings to managed folders.
-The format is StartDay.Time-EndDay.Time.
-You can use the following values for the start and end days:

-- Full name of the day

-- Abbreviated name of the day

-- Integer from 0 through 6, where 0 = Sunday

-The start time and end time must be at least 15 minutes apart.
-Minutes are rounded down to 0, 15, 30, or 45.
-If you specify more than one interval, there must be at least 15 minutes between each interval.

-The following are examples:

-- "Sun.11:30 PM-Mon.1:30 AM"

-- 6.22:00-6.22:15 (The assistant will run from Saturday at 10:00 PM until Saturday at 10:15 PM.)

-- "Monday.4:30 AM-Monday.5:30 AM","Wednesday.4:30 AM-Wednesday.5:30 AM" (The assistant will run on Monday and Wednesday mornings from 4:30 until 5:30.)

-- "Sun.1:15 AM-Monday.23:00"

-If the managed folder assistant doesn't finish processing the mailboxes on the server during the time that you've scheduled, it automatically resumes processing where it left off the next time it runs.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The ManagedFolderAssistantSchedule parameter specifies the intervals each week during which the Managed Folder Assistant applies messaging records management (MRM) settings to managed folders in mailboxes on the Mailbox server.
 The interval format is StartDay.Time-EndDay.Time.
 You can use the following values for the start and end days:

 - Full name of the day